DebugPrivilege/InsightEngineering/Debugging Case Studies/Debug Case Study: Analysis of ProxyShell via IIS Worker Memory Dumps/README.md

 # What is an Application Pool?

-An **Application Pool** is a container that hosts specific Exchange services.
+Within the context of an Microsoft Exchange Server, an **Application Pool** is a container that hosts specific Exchange services.
 Each Application Pool runs in its own worker process **(w3wp.exe)**, providing isolation and resource management for the services it hosts.

 | AppPool Name                           | Description                                             |
 |----------------------------------------|---------------------------------------------------------|